 ○ Level 2 subheads – bold, italic typeface

 A biographic summary for each author, of no more than three or four sentences, should be submitted with the article.
 The summary should include current job title, years of experience in regulatory affairs, area of responsibility, graduate degrees, professional affiliations, and contact email.

 Commercialism is strictly prohibited.
 Commercialism is deemed to be the inclusion of visual, written, or verbal references to any specific company and/or product for its promotion or commercial advantage.
 Articles promoting a specific product or company will not be accepted.

 Authors are responsible for the correctness and accuracy of all statements contained in the article (the publisher assumes no liability).
 Accepted articles become the property of the publisher and may not be published elsewhere without the written permission of both the author and publisher.

-Each article must include four to six keywords.
+Keywords Each article should include four to six keywords, in alphabetical order.

 Authors must sign a copyright release form transferring copyright ownership to RAPS before an article is published.
 (This does not apply to government employees.)

 Payment RAPS does not pay any financial remuneration to authors.

 Authors wishing to include figures, tables or text passages that already have been published elsewhere are required to obtain permission from the copyright owner(s) and to include evidence that such permission has been granted when submitting their articles.
 Any material received without such evidence will be assumed to originate from the authors.